Amalia Moretti: Studies

-Although their relationship was not on best terms she was able to attend Liceo Ginnasio Virgilio in company of Ada Sacchi and Elena Casati and graduated with honors the 15th of July 1891.
-She loved reading classic poems and novels which gave her a sense of gratitude for the lifestyle she could afford and a sense of duty to listen to the weakest part of the population in order to defend those people’s rights.
+Although their relationship was not on the best terms she was able to attend Liceo Ginnasio Virgilio in the company of Ada Sacchi and Elena Casati and graduated with honors on the 15th of July 1891.
+She loved reading classic poems and novels which gave her a sense of gratitude for the lifestyle she could afford and a sense of duty to listen to the weakest part of the population to defend those people’s rights.
 During those times she also started developing her opinion regarding the relationship between women and men stating that “in this world the place of women is many steps lower than that of men”.

-Even though Giovanni Battista hoped for her daughter to become a pharmacist and take on the family's shop, Amalia preferred to enroll into natural sciences, so he made a deal with her that if she did not have the best grades by the end of the year she would have to switch to pharmaceutical chemistry.
+Even though Giovanni Battista hoped for her daughter to become a pharmacist and take on the family's shop, Amalia preferred to enroll in natural sciences, so he made a deal with her that if she did not have the best grades by the end of the year she would have to switch to pharmaceutical chemistry.
 She moved to Padua as a natural science student and although universities at the time were no place for women, as an environment filled with men, she was able to gain respect from her male colleagues and build strong friendships.
 During this time in Padua she lived a romantic relationship with an assistant in the faculty of medicine, Lucio Bellandi.